aws-samples/aws-modernization-with-sysdig/content/10_prerequisites/30_sysdig.md

 You need a Sysdig Secure account to complete this workshop.
 In particular you will need to make a note of your account's associated API token & API Endpoint to configure the integrations.

-1. Sign-up for a free Sysdig trial here [https://sysdig.com/company/free-trial/](https://sysdig.com/company/free-trial/)
+1. Sign-up for a free Sysdig trial here [https://sysdig.com/company/free-trial/](https://sysdig.com/company/free-trial/).
+Remember to **select Sysdig Secure** under the *Trial Offer...* dropdown.

     - You will receive a confirmation email with a confirmation link